 favor any particular URL format as long as they are all accessible for all

-Signal the relationship between two URLs by
+- Signal the relationship between two URLs by using the

-Detect user-agent strings and redirect them correctly.
+- Detect user agent strings and redirect them correctly.

 Annotations for desktop and mobile URLs